The story of my DIY reverse shiplap.

 I painted all the trim white to match the rest of the space.
 It was a fun addition of texture to the walls and the kids loved it!

-The great thing about this reverse shiplap is that since it is only 1/4 inch thick, you can still hang artwork, mirrors, or whatever else, without the difference in height effecting it.
+The great thing about this shiplap is that it is only 1/4 inch thick.
+You can still hang artwork, mirrors, or whatever else, because the trim is not very thick.
 My 9 year old son actually drew these octopus drawings

 So maybe you have been wanting to try the shiplap craze in your home, but the cost or amount of work involved has stalled you.
 Try this DIY reverse shiplap horizontal paneling on for size.